This leaflet was originally provided by Miriam Leach (4th year MB ChB, Manchester University), used here with permission.

 How is this different to puberty?

-Puberty tends to occur a few years after adrenarche in the teen years and relates to the changes that happen to the body as a child begins to reach sexual maturity, including growth of the testicles in boys and breast development in girls.
+Puberty tends to occur a few years after adrenarche in the teen years.
+Puberty relates to the changes that happen to the body as a child begins to reach sexual maturity.
+These include growth of the testicles in boys and breast development in girls.

-Adrenarche can happen anytime after the age of six and will not cause any development beyond those described above.
+Adrenarche can happen anytime after the age of 6 years and will not cause any development beyond those described above.
 If a child begins to have early testicular or breast development, or any unusual symptoms like headaches or changes in their vision, it is important that advice is sought.

 What can be done for a child who is going through adrenarche?